Joseph Roth: Biography

-In his last years, he moved from hotel to hotel, drinking heavily, and becoming increasingly anxious about money and the future.
+In his last years, he moved from hotel to hotel, drinking heavily and becoming increasingly anxious about money and the future.
 Despite suffering from chronic alcoholism, he remained prolific until his death in Paris in 1939.
 His novella The Legend of the Holy Drinker (1939) chronicles the attempts made by an alcoholic vagrant to regain his dignity and honor a debt.

-Roth's final collapse was precipitated by hearing the news that the playwright Ernst Toller had hanged himself in New York.
-Roth died from pneumonia on 27 May 1939 and was buried on 30 May at the Cimetière de Thiais, south of Paris.
+Roth's final collapse apparently was precipitated by learning that playwright Ernst Toller had hanged himself in New York on 22 May.
+Roth died on 27 May from double pneumonia, aggravated by abrupt withdrawal of alcohol that produced delirium tremens, and was buried on 30 May at the Cimetière de Thiais south of Paris.